 Europe is a significant player in this emergent 21st century world politics, its political realities, institutions, and networks of global governance.
 Europe’s capacity to shape global forces and the emerging systems of global governance will be influenced by its power resources, the manner in which it deploys its power, and its coherence on international issues.
 The international challenges facing Europe go beyond questions of governance to critical issues of defence and security.
 This poses pressing challenges to EU member states both domestically and externally.
 The future prosperity and stability of the EU will be determined in part by its ability to act in concert, to be strategic, to influence its neighbourhood and to shape the pattern and substance of global governance — in brief, by Europe’s ability to find its role and place in the world of 21st century global politics.

 The Global Governance Programme established in 2009 is designed to address the major international and global issues confronting Europe.
 It consists of four research areas: Global Economics: Trade, Investment and Development, Europe in the World, GLOBALCIT, and Cultural Pluralism.
 The Migration Policy Centre has a strong focus on migration into the EU.
 In October 2015, the Schuman Centre began the process of re-designing Its Mediterranean Programme which has been re-named the Middle East Directions Programme with a focus on the 'big questions' of Europe's southern neighbourhood.
-Past projects have also focused on cultural diversity and the role of religion in Europe, such as in the case of Accept Pluralism and ReligioWest.
+Finally, the project Borderlands which ended in March 2017 entailed a profound rethinking of the complex relationship between Europe and the Middle East.
+Past projects also focused on cultural diversity and the role of religion in Europe, such as in the case of Accept Pluralism and ReligioWest.